 Break down ‘silos’ when creating your team

 I’m not the biggest fan of the word ‘silos’; in fact, in seven months of writing about digital marketing and search, I’ve become heartily sick of it.
 But essentially what it means in this context is bringing people together across different departments – SEO, content strategy, creativity, PR and social media – to work on content.

 Content marketing is a team effort, and your team should combine a variety of talents; in Gibbons’ words, “Get the right people on the bus!”

-He warned against doing too many different things, and trying to spread yourself too thin.
-Ideally, you want to put together a team of people who specialise in their different areas, rather than trying to have one or two people be good at everything.
+He warned against doing too many different things and trying to spread yourself too thin.
+Ideally, you want to put together a team of people who specialize in their different areas, rather than trying to have one or two people be good at everything.

 Once you’ve got your awesome team assembled, it’s time to set some goals.
 First off, understand your brand: what is your purpose and the story you want to tell?
 What are your core values, and how can you communicate them?

 Second, know your audience and understand who you are targeting.
 As John Romero, video game entrepreneur, once said: “Market to your best customers first, your best prospects second and the rest of the world last.”

 Thirdly, what’s the aim of your content marketing, and how can you measure and prove it?
 Success looks different depending on what you’re trying to achieve, and different metrics can be important to measuring different kinds of success.